 It is our policy and firm belief that the employment practices of Lewis and Clark Community College are non-discriminatory.
-To further strengthen that position, we re-emphasize through the Affirmative Action statement that every aspect of employment including hiring, placement, upgrading, transfer or demotion; recruiting, advertising, or solicitation for employment; rates of pay or other forms of compensation; selection for training; and termination shall be accomplished without regard to sex, color, race, ancestry, religion, national origin, age, disability, marital status, veteran's status, citizenship status, sexual orientation, including gender-related identity or other protected statuses as defined by law.
-Lewis and Clark Community College adheres to the principles of equal opportunity in education and employment.
+To further strengthen that position, we reemphasize through the Affirmative Action statement that every aspect of employment including hiring, placement, upgrading, transfer or demotion; recruiting, advertising, or solicitation for employment; rates of pay or other forms of compensation; selection for training; and termination shall be accomplished without regard to race, color, religion, sex, national origin, ancestry, citizenship, age, order of protection status, marital status, physical or mental disability, military status, sexual orientation, pregnancy, unfavorable discharge from military service, or any other status protected by law.
+Lewis & Clark Community College adheres to the principles of equal opportunity in education and employment.

-The following person has been designated to handle inquiries regarding this non-discrimination policy: Lori Artis, Vice President of Administration, Erickson Hall, Room 103, 618-468-3000
+The following person has been designated to handle inquiries regarding this non-discrimination policy: Lori Artis, Vice President of Administration, Erickson Hall, Room 103, 618-468-3000.